AMWA-TV/AS-11_X3/README.md

 Open [AMWA_AS_11_X3.html](AMWA_AS_11_X3.html) to read the Specification.
 This web page is the principal rendering / view of the Specification.
 It contains contextual links to other files in this repository.

 This web page can be viewed by downloading or cloning the entire repository to your local machine and then opening the file in a web browser.
+Alternatively, a hosted copy of this repository is available: the web page can be found at [http://amwa.tv/](https://github.com/)

 ## Full Repository Contents